hashicorp/terraform-provider-google/website/docs/guides/getting_started.html.markdown

 automatically spread across all of GCP.

 -> Want to try out another location?
 Check out the [list of available regions and zones](https://cloud.google.com/compute/docs/regions-zones/#available).
-Instances created in zones outside the US are not part of the always free tier and could incur charges.
+Instances created in zones outside the US are not necessarily part of the always free tier and could incur charges.

 ## Creating a VM instance